arduino-ba/.github/profile/README.md

 ## Arduino - Beginner to Advanced

 Starting-up with modern technologies as a beginner can be challenging, that too with a range of knowledge to grasp and various concepts to learn.
 This especially is true when both Hardware and Software (or Firmware) concepts are involved.
-It is observed quite often that soon enough many individuals find themselves at spots in the learning arena where scalability and maintainability become issues which hinder with feature development and upgrades.
-Though, in the worst case scenario, many leave the field in absence of proper guidance for their growth in the field.
+It is observed quite often that soon enough many individuals find themselves at spots where scalability and maintainability become issues that hinder with feature development and upgrades.
+Though, in the worst case scenarios, many leave the field behind in the absence of proper guidance for their growth in the field.

 <p align="center">